reciprocalreviews/reciprocalapp/DESIGN.md

 The purpose of this page is to manage the venue's `Currency`.

+Basic functionality includes:

 - [x] Show the minters
 - [x] Show the venues using the currency
+- [ ] _`minter`_: Create new tokens within the venue's currency, to address token scarcity in the community.
+This functionality should provide guidance on best practices, including warnings about what happens if they create too many tokens.
+For example, there should be a certain number of tokens per scholar in the community at a minimum, but not so many that publishing requires no labor.

+There are also several functions related to currency exchange and merger:

 - [ ] _`scholar`_: Show any existing exchange rates approved by the platform.
 - [ ] _`scholar`_: View the exchange rates the currency is involved in
 - [ ] _`editor`_: Convert a specific token to another venue's currency.
 This enables a one-time exchange, such as when an editor might approve someone using currency from another `Venue` to submit to their venue.
 - [ ] _`editor`_: Specify a conversion rate between one venue and another, which enables scholars to independently convert their tokens from one currency to another.
 This enables an official one way exchange rate, reducing barriers to cross-venue transactions.
 - [ ] _`editor`_: Unify two currencies, removing the need to convert between a currency.
 Must be approved by the `editors` of both venues.
 This prevent editors from unilaterally creating changes.
-- [ ] _`minter`_: Create new tokens within the venue's currency, to address token scarcity in the community.
-This functionality should provide guidance on best practices, including warnings about what happens if they create too many tokens.
-For example, there should be a certain number of tokens per scholar in the community at a minimum, but not so many that publishing requires no labor.
 - [ ] _`minter`_: Propose a new exchange rate for other minters involved in two currencies to approve.
 Everyone must approve for it to be official.
 Inactive until all minters involved in both currencies approve.
 - [ ] _`minter`_: Approve a proposed exchange rate.
 - [ ] _`minter`_: Propose a modification to an exchange rate